The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Basic Capacity Results

 \begin{proposition}[Upper Bound in Secret Key Capacity] The secret key capacity is upper bounded as

 where the maximization is over all input distributions $p(s)$ such that $\rvE[\fcost(\xin)] \leq \Gamma$. \end{proposition} The proof of this proposition is given in Section~\ref{sec:loose_ub}.
 Roughly speaking, the expression in \eqref{equ:upper_bound} can be interpreted as the secret key capacity when Alice and Bob have full knowledge (side information) of Eve's observation $Z$, hence the conditioning on $Z$.
+We note by using the techniques in Ahlswede-Csisz\'ar~\cite{Ahlswede_Csiszar93} (and in particular Lemma~2.2 therein) that our upper bound also holds for the scenario where the parties Alice and Bob can exchange {\em multiple} messages--the multi-way discussion scenario.

-Indeed, in the case of degraded $p(x,y,z|s)$, the result in Proposition~\ref{thm:upper_bound} is tight. \begin{corollary}[Secret Key Capacity of Degraded Channels] If the DMBC $p(x,y,z|s)$ is \emph{degraded}, the secret key capacity is
+In the case of degraded $p(x,y,z|s)$, the result in Proposition~\ref{thm:upper_bound} is tight. \begin{corollary}[Secret Key Capacity of Degraded DMBCs] If the DMBC $p(x,y,z|s)$ is \emph{degraded}, the secret key capacity is

 where the maximization is over all input distributions $p(s)$ such that $\rvE[\fcost(\xin)] \leq \Gamma$. \end{corollary}